The Kine Saga: Weasels

 In Witchwood, Wonder and Heath once again fight beside Kine against the Rat King, this time with the help of their five unnamed kits.
-By the time she is sent for in Dragon Pond, Wonder has grown into a graceful and powerful fighter.
+By the time she is sent for in Dragonpond, Wonder has grown into a powerful fighter.
 Together with her father and his allies, Wonder helps rid the forest of Hob.
 Wonder appears in all three books.